rails/weblog/_posts/2015-05-01-welcome-to-gsoc-15.markdown

 * * *

 **Fun Fact**: 5 of the 14 mentors we have this year participated as GSoC students in previous years.
-Today they're all active contributors, and [Guillermo Iguaran](https://github.com/guilleiguaran) even became a member of the Rails core team later on!
+Today they're all active contributors, and [Josh Peek](https://github.com/josh) even became a member of the Rails core team later on!

 We hope to keep you up on important updates during the summer, but if you're interested in staying